lchervonetska/Test_task_Winstars_AI_DS/2_task/README.md

 ## Loading the dataset

-In the 'Test_task_2' file, you can see my dataset
+In the 'Test_task_2' file, you can see my dataset and testing the model

 I used the Animals-10 dataset from Kaggle.
 Number of classes: 10 (dog, horse, elephant, butterfly, chicken, cat, cow, sheep, spider, squirrel).